 Describe the type, purpose, and quantity of equipment having a per unit value greater than \$5,000 needed to accomplish the project.
+Identify the objective(s) where the equipment will be

+Type of Equipment Purpose, Justification, and Objectives Where Quantity and to be Purchased Equipment Will Be Used Value applicable.
+Describe how any unused supplies totaling more than \$5,000 will be disposed at the

-Identify the objective(s) where the equipment will be used.
-Recipient procurements must be in accordance with 2 CFR Part 200.317 or 2 CFR Part 200.318, as applicable.
+Describe how will each performance. h type of equipment l be disposed of or utilized aft er the period of Supplies Describe the type, pur pose, and quantity of f consumable supplies neede ed to accomplish the project objectives.
+Ide ntify the objective(s) where the supplies will be u sed.
+Recipient procurements must be e in accordance with 2 CFR Part 200.317 or 2 CFR Part 200.318, as

+end of the project.
 Add rows as needed.

-Type of Equipment to be Purchased Purpose, Justification, and Objectives Where Equipment Will Be Used Quantity and Value
+Type of Supplies to be Purpose, Justification, and Objectives Where Quantity and

-Describe how will each type of equipment be disposed of or utilized after the period of performance.

-Supplies

-Describe the type, purpose, and quantity of consumable supplies needed to accomplish the project.
-Identify the objective(s) where the supplies will be used.
-Recipient procurements must be in accordance with 2 CFR Part 200.317 or 2 CFR Part 200.318, as applicable.
-Describe how any unused supplies totaling more than \$5,000 will be disposed at the end of the project.
-Add rows as needed.

-Type of Supplies to be Purchased Purpose, Justification, and Objectives Where Supplies Will Be Used Quantity and Value
+Purchased Supplies Will Be Used Value

-Describe how unused supplies totaling more than \$5,000 would be disposed of or utilized after the period of performance.
+Describe how unused supplies totaling more than \$5,000 would be disposed of or utilized after he period of performance.